mattWoolly/aws-cloudformation-web-environment/README.md

 # aws-cloudformation-web-environment
 ## Description
-Python script to run CloudFormation actions
+Python script to run CloudFormation actions.
+CloudFormation template can be manually used within AWS console, or used with the included Python utility.
+The Python utility references the same CloudFormation template, pulled from S3.
 ## REQUIREMENTS
 * Python 2.7
 * BOTO3